helio-fm/helio-sequencer/README.md

 ### Why another sequencer?

-Most of the DAW interfaces often seem overcomplicated, and they only tend to get more and more bloated over time.
-Also most of the DAWs are commercial, proprietary-licensed and almost none of them support all major operating systems at the same time.
+Most of the DAW interfaces often seem [overcomplicated](http://mashable.com/2015/09/18/german-u-boat/), and they only tend to get more and more bloated over time.
+Many of them are commercial, proprietary-licensed and almost none of them support all major operating systems at the same time.

+Helio is an attempt to rethink a music sequencer to create a tool that **feels right**.

-Helio aims to be a modern music creation tool, featuring linear-based sequencer with a clean interface, high-performance C++ core, integrated version control providing intelligent synchronization between devices, saved undo history, translations to many languages and more.
+It aims to be a modern music creation software, featuring linear-based sequencer with a clean interface, high-performance C++ core, integrated version control providing intelligent synchronization between devices, saved undo history, translations to many languages and more.

 ### Building